 As always, it is important to note the details of the language of your warranty.
 These details tell you whether or not your situation is covered.
 For example, Mentor® specifies that the 10-year warranty on the implants is from the date of the implant.
 The Mentor® warranty policy also states that replacement of the contralateral implant must be requested by the surgeon.
 The financial assistance in your warranty may only be granted for a qualifying rupture, not for capsular contracture or other complications.
 If you choose to have your implants replaced for aesthetic reasons, such as a size change, it probably will not be covered by your warranty.

 Enhanced or extended warranties for breast implants can offer additional coverage.
 These optional warranties can be purchased to protect you further by providing financial assistance for more reasons than just a qualifying rupture (for instance, if you experience surgical complications such as capsular contracture, double capsule, or late seroma complications).
 In the case of Mentor®, only the enhanced warranty provides financial assistance (up to $2,400) for the replacement of saline implants that deflate within the 10-year time frame.

 Older warranties may still apply to women who already have breast implants.
 Depending on your warranty date, it may have different provisions than those listed above.
 As an example, if your warranty offers financial assistance for the replacement of silicone implants, the amount could be lower than the amount listed on newer warranties.
 Unfortunately, warranties that are older than 10 years are most likely expired.

 Dr. Pollack is an experienced breast augmentation surgeon.
-If you have any questions about breast implants, schedule your free consultation to meet with Dr. Pollack one-on-one.
+If you have any questions about breast implants, schedule your consultation to meet with Dr. Pollack one-on-one.
 Kate can help you with any warranty concerns you may have and will help ensure you get all of the benefits you are entitled to.
 Call (858) 215-6143 or contact us online today.